Cady Groves: Career

+Personal life and death

+According to Ryan Williams, who was a friend of Groves, she was deeply affected by the premature deaths of her brothers Casey and Kelly due to addiction to prescription drugs, saying to Fox News: "Her dad wasn't really around anymore and music was really tough on her as well ...
+She had so many tragic things happen to her in her life.
+There was always someone's birthday that wasn't around anymore, like her brothers.
+There was always kind of like a dark shadow around her."

 Groves died on May 2, 2020, at the age of 30.
 Her brother Cody stated that her death was due to unspecified natural causes and that self-harm and foul play were ruled out.
 On August 8, 2020, Fox News reported that an autopsy report stated that she died of complications from alcohol abuse.
-According to Ryan Williams, who was a friend of Groves, she was deeply affected by the premature deaths of her brothers Casey and Kelly, saying to Fox News: "Her dad wasn't really around anymore and music was really tough on her as well ...
-She had so many tragic things happen to her in her life.
-There was always someone's birthday that wasn't around anymore, like her brothers.
-There was always kind of like a dark shadow around her."

-Her fifth EP, Bless My Heart, was released posthumously on May 29.

-Prophetically, in February 2012, Groves uploaded a live cover of The Band Perry's "If I Die Young" to SoundCloud.
-The lyrics in the song lament the bittersweet tragedy that many writers and artists only become popular after death.